brakmic/BiB/README.md

 **BiB** [supports](https://github.com/brakmic/BiB/blob/master/src/app/decorators/authorized.decorator.ts) user- and group-based Access Control Lists.
 In current version only group-based ACLs are active but the technical capability to enforce more fine-grained access control is already available.
 Future versions will also include additional options for UI-based user rights management.
 Internally, **BiB** relies on Angular 2 Decorators to enforce restrictions on certain system tasks that can manipulate database and other vital data.
-The current implementation is rather simple and based on a few interesting ineas from various blog posts.
+The current implementation is rather simple and based on a few interesting ideas from various blog posts.

 ## System Configuration